 NB.
 This contact is more typically for the teaching staff than for the students.
 Students should not normally make contact with the Principal Academic Contact at the University for advice on modules, assessment, progression or other aspects their programme.
 Normally the Principal Academic Contact will be approached by a member of academic staff at your college if their advice is needed.
 There will be opportunities during the academic year for representative students to engage with the Principal Academic Contact.
 Students should only approach the Principal Academic Contact if they need to make a complaint and after all other avenues of complaint within the student’s own institution have first been exhausted.

-Dan Nield, Partnerships Administrator. d.nield@chester.ac.uk (01244 512733)
+Fiona Hughes, Partnerships Administrator. f.hughes@chester.ac.uk (01244 511032)

 Programme Administrator: